redpanda-data/connect/website/cookbooks/enrichments.md

 This cookbook demonstrates how to enrich a stream of JSON documents with HTTP services.
 This method also works with AWS Lambda functions, subprocesses, etc.

-We will start off by configuring a single enrichment, then we will move onto a workflow of enrichments with a network of dependencies.
+We will start off by configuring a single enrichment, then we will move onto a workflow of enrichments with a network of dependencies using the [`workflow` processor][processor.workflow].

 Each enrichment will be performed in parallel across a [pre-batched][batching] stream of documents.
 Workflow enrichments that do not depend on each other will also be performed in parallel, making this orchestration method very efficient.